 We use the absolute difference between the smile index of the host and guest in order to determine how similar their expressions were.

 We take the Euclidean distance between the host and guest’s emotion vector in order to obtain an emotion similarity distance.
-The emotions detected were :
+The emotions detected were Happiness, Sadness, fear, anger, surprise, and disgust.

-Happy, Sad fear, disgust, ….

 [Talk more about the tools]